crispycode-net/BlazorSankey/README.md

 # BlazorSankey

+## About

-This repo contains a sankey diagram component that can be used in Blazor applications.
+A sankey diagram component that can be used in Blazor applications.
 At the moment the implementation is very basic but should already be useful for some cases.

 ![Sample Sankey Diagram](Blazor-Sankey-Diagram.jpg)

+## How to use

-The BlazorSankeyTest project shows a sample - the usage should be qiet straight forward:
+The BlazorServerTest and BlazorWasmTest projecs include a sample - the usage should be straight forward:
+- Add the NuGet package to your project (coming soon, for know please download the project)
+- Place the SankeyDiagram component in your Blazor page
+- Define your nodes and links
+- Pass nodes and links to the component

+Optionally
+- Pass Width and Height parameters
+- Pass event handlers to OnNodeClicked and OnLinkClicked if you want to react to clicks

 ```
+@page "/"

+@using Codeus.BlazorSankey
+@using Codeus.BlazorSankey.Model;

+<SankeyDiagram
+    Width="100%"
+    Height="402px"
+    Nodes="@nodes"
+    Links="@links"
+    OnNodeClicked="NodeClicked"
+    OnLinkClicked="LinkClicked" />

 @code {
     private List<Node> nodes = new List<Node> {
-        new Node(1, "Client Devices"),
+        new Node(1, "Client Devices", fixedValue: 8000),
         new Node(2, "Load Balancer"),
         new Node(3, "Web Server 1"),
         new Node(4, "Web Server 2"),